BRAINS FROM ABROAD: Mac of all trades

 - A complete misunderstanding, really.
 I worked as a translator for the British Foreign and Commonwealth Office in London, then headed a University European Office in Aberdeen, and finally took up a job at the Scottish Voluntary Organizations running training courses on the European Social Fund.
 Going into training reminded me of my first loves – teaching and French.
 At the time I naively thought one did a PhD in order to teach.
 So that’s where I was wrong.

-- Norway is a good place for children to grow up, Priscilla says.
-Having four of the kind herself, she is clear on that issue.
+FAMILY OF SIX - Norway is a good place for children to grow up, Priscilla says.
+Having four of the kind herself, she is clear on that issue. |

 - What does your ordinary work day look like?